Mooncake-Labs/moonlink-kafka-connect/README.md

 ## License

-This project is licensed under the MIT-0 License.
-See the [LICENSE](./LICENSE) file.
+This project is licensed under the MIT No Attribution License (MIT-0), consistent with the upstream AWS repository.
+See the [LICENSE](./LICENSE) file for details.